Whatsapp Icon

 Chemotherapy, the use of drugs to kill rapidly dividing cells, is a common cancer treatment.
 However, its non-specific nature often results in significant side effects.
 Introducing monoclonal antibodies can target specific markers on cancer cells, making chemotherapy more effective by focusing the attack, which may reduce the dosage needed and consequently decrease side effects.

-Benefits of such a combination include potentially lower toxicity and a higher quality of life for patients.
+The benefits of such a combination include potentially lower toxicity and a higher quality of life for patients.
 However, coordination between different treatment modalities is crucial to minimize overlapping toxicities.

 Enhancing Radiation Therapy's Precision

 Radiation therapy, which uses high-energy particles or waves to destroy or damage cancer cells, can be amplified with monoclonal antibodies.
-By marking cancer cells, monoclonal antibodies increase the precision of radiation, directing it more accurately towards the tumor and sparing surrounding healthy tissue.
+By marking cancer cells, monoclonal antibodies increase the precision of radiation, directing it more accurately toward the tumor and sparing surrounding healthy tissue.

-This specificity may lead to better outcomes and fewer side effects, a crucial consideration in enhancing a patients quality of life during and after treatment.
+This specificity may lead to better outcomes and fewer side effects, a crucial consideration in enhancing a patient's quality of life during and after treatment.

 Supporting Surgical Outcomes